Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 Lmod is a hierarchical module system.
 It distinguishes between installed modules and available modules.
 Installed modules are all modules that are installed on the system.
 Available modules are all modules that can be loaded directly at that time without first loading other modules.
 The available modules are often only a subset of the installed modules.
 However, Lmod can tell you for each installed module what steps you have to take to also make it available so that you can load it.
 This is why the commands for finding modules are so important.

 Some modules may also provide multiple software packages or extensions.
 Lmod can also search for these but this feature.

 ??? failure "Not fully supported on LUMI"
     The LMOD feature to search for, e.g., Python packages inside a module or other software in a module is not fully exploited on LUMI as the output of some module commands becomes very long and ways to disabling that output do not work properly in the current version of Lmod on LUMI.
-This is due to two bugs one of which is present even in newer versions of Lmod as of November 2021.
+This is due to two bugs, one of which is present even in newer versions of Lmod as of November 2021.

 ### module spider

 The basic command to search for software on LUMI is `module spider`.
-It has three levels, producing different output:
+It has three levels, producing different outputs:

  1. `module spider` without further arguments will produce a list of all installed software and show some basic information about those packages.
     Some packages may have an `(E)` behind their name and will appear in blue (in the default colour scheme) which means that they are part of a different package.
 The following levels of `module spider` will then tell you how to find which module(s) to load.

     Note that `module spider` will also search in packages that are hidden from being displayed.
 These packages can be loaded and used.
 However we hide them either because they are not useful to regular users or because we think that they will rarely or never be directly loaded by a user and want to avoid overloading the module display.

  2. `module spider <name of package>` will search for the specific package.
 This can be the name of a module, but it will also search some other information that can be included in the modules.
 The search is also case-insensitive.
     E.g.,
     ```bash
     module spider GNUplot
     ```